Back to Basics: Our Organizational Workshop

 Students often come to our office when school has been stressful – they may have missing assignments, and/or homework is taking longer than expected to complete.
 Students often initially share grade goals (I need a 4.0 GPA!) thinking if they get all As, everything will be solved.
 We know that is not the case!

 Instead, we get back to basics: focusing on daily habits, and creating daily checklists of things to do.
-We know that when students focus on daily habits like organizing, managing distractions, completing assignments proactively and studying effectively, the grades will often be better than anticipated, with far lower levels of stress and overwhelm.
+We know that when students focus on daily habits like organizing, managing distractions, completing assignments proactively, and studying effectively, their grades will often be better than anticipated, with far lower levels of stress and overwhelm.

 Physical and Digital Organization